ManyThreads/mcconf/README.md

-# McConf: The MyThOS Compile Configurator
+# McConf: The Modular Compilation Configurator

 McConf is a compile-time configuration management tool for extensible software families.
-Requested target configurations are composed from fine grained package descriptions by copying all needed source files together into a target-specific hierarchy of folders.
-This approach is designed to enable compile-time dependency injection: Parts of the software can depend, for example, on particular files while other parts provide alternative implementations of these files.
+Requested target configurations are composed from fine grained package descriptions by copying all needed source files into the target directory.
+This approach is designed to enable compile-time dependency injection: Modules can depend, for example, on particular files and other modules can provide alternative implementations of these files.

+After composing the source, a Makefile is generated which can be used to build the configured target.

+## Background

 Traditional library-based software composition works by linking previously compiled files and libraries into the target